Financial Aid at UWM

 - Loan Repayment Options – This tool can help you find the best student repayment option.

 - Debt Resolution – Information and activities related to defaulted education debt for the U.S. Department of Education.

 - Nelnet (formerly Great Lakes) – Federal loan servicer.
 Many student loan borrowers from Wisconsin will have their loans serviced by Great Lakes.

 - Student Debt Repayment Assistant — Tool offered by the Federal Consumer Financial Protection Bureau that can help you evaluate possible student loan repayment options.

 - Direct Loan Repayment Answers – Having difficulty making loan payments?
 Get answers to your questions on Repayment, Deferment, and Forbearance.

 - Federal Loan Consolidation – See if Loan Consolidation is a viable option for you.

-- National Student Loan Data System – Central database for student aid.
-Displays information on loan and/or grant amounts, outstanding balances, etc.
+- National Student Loan Data System – Log into studentaid.gov with your Federal Student Aid ID and you will have access to your dashboard which displays information on loan and/or grant amounts, outstanding balances, etc.